MIJOTHY/REACT_SCHMEACT/README.md

 ## The Code
 Although it's tempting to write another story, and I know you'd love me for it, I want to get coding just as much as you do, so stop distracting me and let's get on with it.
 If you look in your folder, you'll see a src and a build folder, as well as an index.html.
-We never touch the build folder but we do touch the src folder. the build js is made for us automatically by gulp's task running.
+We never touch the build folder but we do touch the src folder.
+The build js is made for us automatically by gulp's task running.
 Src is where we work our magic.
 In there you'll see two things - main.js, and a components folder.

 ### Main.js
 In here we'll need to give our react components a way to be rendered - we'll need to bootstrap the entire project through this one poor file.
 How do we do that?
 Simple: